yashodhankillekar/roomplan_launcher/README.md

 - Launches native `RoomCaptureViewController` with full-screen AR scanning.
 - Automatically processes results and returns structured `CapturedRoom` JSON back to Flutter.
+- Save the USDZ model so that it can be exported.

 ---